Support outstanding researchers throughout Austria

 As part of the alpha+ Foundation, you can actively support thematic areas.
 We would be happy to work together with you to find the right funding scheme for you.

-Support researchers who contribute to improving our living conditions – endow an award in the amount of €300,000 or more.
+Support researchers who contribute to improving our living conditions – endow an award with the amount of €300,000 or more.
+Alternatively support an excellent research project from the Corona Urgent Funding for Research of the Austrian Science Fund (FWF).

 Increase the interaction between basic research and society in Austria.
 Initiate new forms of science communication and inspire people to take an interest in science and research.